From seed at the farm to that black beverage in your cup. That is the life journey of coffee.

 It’s estimated that a spontaneous hybridization between Robusta and another wild coffee species, Coffea eugenioides, occurred relatively recently.
 These two coffee plants met somewhere in the Western part of Ethiopia and created Arabica together in what could be described as a “coffee big bang.”

-This event was previously estimated to have occurred between 500.000 and 1 million years ago.
+This event was estimated to have occurred between 500.000 and 1 million years ago.
 However, new research points to a much later date, only around 10.000 years ago. (source)

 This is pretty surprising and mindblowing when you consider that we – homo sapiens – have been around for at least 200.000 years.